Structure of agricultural holdings and methods of agricultural production

 Sources and methods of data collection

-The data are collected by the FSS (sample-based surveys) or in the Agricultural Census (the last one in 2003).
+The data are collected by the FSS (sample-based surveys) or in the 2003 Agricultural Census and 2020 Agricultural Census.

 Definitions

 The reference date of the survey is 1 June in a year when the survey is planned to be carried out.
-Some data refer to a period of one year before the survey, mostly from 1 June of a previous year to 31 May of a current year (labour force, irrigation and equipment used in production of renewable energy).
+Some data refer to a period of one year before the survey, mostly from 2 June of the previous year to 1 June of the current year (labour force, irrigation, soil management practices, machinery and equipment).

 Agricultural production includes the following: